rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

 * `true = 1` and `false = 0`
 * two's complement integers

+If the C implementation does not satisfy these requirements, the behavior is undefined.

 ## Unresolved questions

 The unresolved questions that don't contain a link to an issue have no issue